castleproject/Windsor/docs/installers.md

 You can use it to access configuration in AppDomain configuration file (`app.config`, or `web.config`) or any arbitrary XML file.
 As shown in the last example the file may be embedded within an assembly (build action set to Embedded Resource).

 One useful usage of the `Configuration` class is to use XML configuration file to remove compile-time dependency on some additional assemblies that may, for example, be themselves extensions to your application.
 You can list these assemblies (or specific installers types contained in them) in the XML file, and have Windsor pick them up and install for you.
-[Windsor.Registering-Installers|Read more here].
+[Read more here](registering-installers.md).

 ## See also